rangle/ngCourse2/handout/components/README.md

 This is how the Angular 2 team defines a component:

-> A Component controls a patch of screen real estate that we could call a view, and declares reusable UI building blocks for an application.
+> A component controls a patch of screen real estate that we could call a view, and declares reusable UI building blocks for an application.

 Basically, a component is anything that is visible to the end user and which can be reused many times within an application.